thenexthub/Codira/docs/SIL/SIL.md

   files.
 Textual SIL files have the file extension `.sil`.

 - Binary: SIL can be stored and read from binary files.
-Binary SIL files are called "swift-module" files and have the extension `.swiftmodule`.
+Binary SIL files are called "language-module" files and have the extension `.codemodule`.
   Note that the binary format is not stable.
-Swift-module files are _not_ compatible between compiler versions.
+Codira-module files are _not_ compatible between compiler versions.

 In this document SIL is explained by describing and using the syntax of the textual representation.

-SIL is reliant on Swift's type system and declarations, so textual SIL syntax is an extension of Swift's.
-A `.sil` file is a Swift source file with added SIL definitions.
-The Swift source is parsed only for its declarations; Swift `func` bodies (except for nested declarations) and top-level code are ignored by the SIL parser.
-In a `.sil` file, there are no implicit imports; the `Swift` and/or `Builtin` standard modules must be imported explicitly if used.
+SIL is reliant on Codira's type system and declarations, so textual SIL syntax is an extension of Codira's.
+A `.sil` file is a Codira source file with added SIL definitions.
+The Codira source is parsed only for its declarations; Codira `fn` bodies (except for nested declarations) and top-level code are ignored by the SIL parser.
+In a `.sil` file, there are no implicit imports; the `Codira` and/or `Builtin` standard modules must be imported explicitly if used.

-## SIL in the Swift Compiler
+## SIL in the Codira Compiler

-At a high level, the Swift compiler follows a strict pipeline
+At a high level, the Codira compiler follows a strict pipeline
 architecture:

--   The _parser_ constructs an AST from Swift source code.
+-   The _parser_ constructs an AST from Codira source code.
 -   The _type checker_ (SEMA) type-checks the AST and annotates it with type information.
 -   _SILGen_ generates *raw SIL* from an AST.
 In raw SIL dataflow requirements,